Helping 50 million children lead healthier lives by 2030

 Since its beginning, Nestlé has been committed to helping parents and caregivers provide nutrition to their children.
-Announced globally in 2018, the Nestlé for Healthier Kids flagship initiative aims to help 50 million children lead healthier lives by 2030 through the support of local communities and their health promotion goals, in addition to continued improvements to Nestlé food and beverage portfolio.
-For more information on what Nestlé is doing globally please click here.
+Announced globally in 2018, the Nestlé for Healthier Kids flagship initiative aims to help 50 million children lead healthier lives by 2030.

 In 2019, Nestlé Canada launched the Nestlé for Healthier Kids initiative in Canada with a two-year partnership with Food Banks Canada.
-With more than 30% of food bank clients being children, we are proud to partner with Food Banks Canada to expand programs to reduce child hunger.
-Together, we will expand the Food Explorers Cooking Club Program to 6-8 year olds, providing more children and their families with hands-on skills and knowledge for planning and cooking nutritious meals; and to deliver 130,000 healthy food packs through the After the Bell Program, to children experiencing hunger during the summer months, when school based food programs are closed.
+With more than 34% of food bank clients being children, we are proud to partner with Food Banks Canada to expand programs to reduce child hunger.
+Together, we will expand the Food Explorers Junior Rangers Program to 6-8 year olds, providing more children and their families with hands-on skills and knowledge for planning and cooking nutritious meals; and to deliver healthy food packs through the After the Bell Program, to children experiencing hunger during the summer months, when school based food programs are closed.

 About Food Banks Canada

 Food Banks Canada is a national charitable organization dedicated to helping Canadians living with food insecurity.
-We support a network of Provincial Associations, Affiliate food banks, and food agencies that work at the community level to relieve hunger.
-Our work is focused on three core areas: raising food and funds to share with our network; delivering programs and services to food banks to support their work; and influencing policy through research, awareness raising, and advocacy to find long term solutions to hunger.
+They support a network of Provincial Associations, Affiliate food banks, and food agencies that work at the community level to relieve hunger.
+Food Banks Canada's work is focused on three core areas: raising food and funds to share with our network; delivering programs and services to food banks to support their work; and influencing policy through research, awareness raising, and advocacy to find long term solutions to hunger.

 Food Banks Canada provides national leadership to relieve hunger today and prevent hunger tomorrow in collaboration with the food bank network in Canada.
 For more information about Food Banks Canada and on how you can help in your community, please visit https://www.foodbankscanada.ca/.